How to teach your child to clean ANY bedroom in 10 minutes

 If the clothing is clean, it goes into the clean pile, which will be put away.
 If it is dirty, it goes into the dirty pile, which will be taken to the laundry room or perhaps thrown into the fires of Mt.
 Doom.

 Keep in mind that the training of children and husbands takes time.
 On the first attempt, a feeling of “success” is critical, but actual perfection is not.
 The important thing is to start teaching skills that will help them traumatize their own children someday.
-As you watch them in the not-so-distant future teach their own children this technique, you can just sit back, with that doll-like creepy old lady smile, and think to yourself, “now we’re even.”
+As you watch them in the not-so-distant future teach their own children this technique, you can just sit back, with that doll-like creepy old lady smile, and think to yourself with a sense of pride, “now we’re even.”

 You are done!